bbmorten/ieee8021x-nac-labs/README.md

 docker compose exec supplicant run-eapol-test.sh
 ```

-You should see output similar to:
+You should see `✓ Authentication SUCCESS` at the end.

-- `SUCCESS` when auth passes
-- Detailed EAP/RADIUS exchange in the logs

 ### 4. Watch RADIUS debug logs